 Our goal is maintaining your health by promoting wellness and preventive care.
-We encourage you to work closely with one provider, your Primary Care Provider, who can provide most of your care, suggest specialist care and arrange for Hospital care or diagnostic testing.
+We encourage you to work closely with one provider.
+Your Medical Home is your Primary Care Provider.
+They can provide most of your care and arrange for Hospital care or diagnostic testing.